DFFlanders/cloud-app-labs/cloud-application-engineer.md

 # What is a "Cloud Application Engineer" aka "AppEng?

+``The primary aim of Applicaiton Engineer at our company/institution will be to scale up our most popular applications so that they are more efficient, thereby resulting in greater productivity of our most significant asset: the collective intelligence of the company both humans and machines.
+Accordingly, the AppEng will continually have (and further seek out) the following skillsets as part of their job (which is one of continous learning):``

 A _Cloud Application Engineer_ is a roll we've started to see emerge in the 'cloud sector' (aka apps in datacenters you access via 'online applications', i.e. via your browser, through apps on your phone, via SMS and/or any other 'Internet connected device' which requires access to 'timely data' and/or 'big data').
 Their 'high level' obligations to their employe

 AppEng Aim:  _Demonstrably advance how a company producing 'cloud apps' are optimising their human and machine workers for shared cost effectiveness via the engineering measures of producitvity and efficieny gains_.